 The illustration below shows the progression of planned costs and actual costs up to the status date as well as the stage of physical job completion from which the earned value is deduced.

-- The blue curve shows the progression of costs in relation to the planned work (BCWS – Budgeted Cost of Work Scheduled) rising up to the level of the planned overall costs (BAC – Budget at Completion).
+- The red curve shows the progression of costs in relation to the planned work (BCWS – Budgeted Cost of Work Scheduled) rising up to the level of the planned overall costs (BAC – Budget at Completion).

 - The yellow line represents actual costs accumulated up to the current date (ACWP – Actual Cost of Work Performed).